 Working with the right life insurance company ensures you’ll receive the best policy possible with your current health status.

 Here’s what you need to know about securing a suitable policy and the lowest rates.

 Benign prostatic hyperplasia, or enlarged prostate, affects over 3 million men per year in the United States alone.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, the most common risk factors for an enlarged prostate include:

 - Over age 40

-- Problems with obesity, heart disease, and type 2 diabetes
+- Obesity, heart disease, and/or type 2 diabetes

 - Lack of physical exercise